TIY-Austin-Front-End-Engineering/responsive-site/README.md

 * No real W3C validation errors
 * The fourth breakpoint should have a fixed with of 980px for the main content.
+* You must use [Normalize.css](http://necolas.github.io/normalize.css/) for cross browser consistency.

 ## Normal Mode